garykac/woven/docs/spell-list.md

 When cast: Place a CHARGE on this spell.

-While charged: All locations adjacent to your TENDRILs are obstacles that other mages may not move into.
+While charged: All locations adjacent to your EYEs are obstacles that other mages may not move into.

 ### Blur
 ```